 Synopsis: Statewide 911 system.
 Removes the requirement that a county council (for a county adjusted gross income tax) or a county income tax council (for a county option income tax) must impose certain additional tax rates as a condition of imposing an additional tax rate for public safety (public safety LOIT).
-Provides that in a county in which a public safety LOIT is not in effect on July 1, 2015, the county council or county income tax council (as appropriate) may adopt a resolution providing that up to 100% of the tax revenue from a public safety LOIT imposed by a county shall be dedicated to a PSAP in the county that is part of the statewide 911 system.
-Provides that in a county in which a public safety LOIT is in effect on July 1, 2015, the county council or county income tax council (as appropriate) may (Continued next page)
+Provides that in a county in which a public safety LOIT is not in effect on July 1, 2015, the county (Continued next page)